 Introducing Cognitive Load Theory

-When employees have to learn something to do their job, understanding cognitive load theory becomes essential to develop that effective training that works.
+When employees must learn something to do their jobs, designing effective training based on an understanding of cognitive load theory becomes essential.

-Cognitive load theory, a concept developed by educational psychologist John Sweller, delves into how the human brain processes information and the limitations it faces when it comes to learning.
+Cognitive load theory, developed by educational psychologist John Sweller, delves into how the human brain processes information and its limitations in learning.

 It suggests that our brains have a limited capacity for processing information, and when this capacity is exceeded, learning becomes less effective.
 That means we don’t want to waste valuable memory on items that aren’t essential to know.

-It could be that during training only things that need to be memorized and known well are covered whereas anything that doesn’t have to be memorized or used often has resources available to help employees.
-This is why performance support is so essential, it’s a great tool to help employees perform their job while making training more effective.
+It could be that only things that need to be memorized and known well are covered during training, whereas anything that doesn’t have to be memorized or used often is available as a resource to help employees.
+That’s why performance support is essential; it’s a great tool to help employees perform their jobs while making training more effective.

-Imagine being bombarded with an overwhelming amount of complex technical jargon during an IT training session or nice-to-know information.
+Imagine being bombarded with complex technical jargon or information that is nice to know during an IT training session.
 Your brain would quickly become overloaded, leading to decreased retention and comprehension.

 Every piece of information that’s nice to know rather than need to know harms anything that is a need to know.
 It becomes a case of nothing being important because you’ve overloaded training with everything.

-This is precisely why L&D leaders who work with technical content must take cognitive load theory into account when designing and delivering corporate IT training programs.
+This is precisely why L&D leaders working with technical content must consider cognitive load theory when designing and delivering corporate IT training programs.
 By understanding how cognitive load theory impacts learning, L&D leaders can tailor their training programs to optimize knowledge retention and ensure maximum employee engagement.

-To effectively understand how cognitive load theory can be used to help corporate IT training it’s important to also know the three types of cognitive load.
+It’s also essential to know the three types of cognitive load to effectively understand how cognitive load theory can be used to help corporate IT training.

 The Three Types of Cognitive Load